 1. They don’t invest in good design

 Your website says a lot about your business and in many instances will be the first contact a potential customer has with your brand.
 For this reason, your website needs to make sure that you start off on the right foot, it should be professional, well laid out, easy to navigate but most importantly unequivocally branded to fit your business.
+Starting off on the right foot is about the layout, which means that the right hosting needs to be in place as a crucial foundation.
+Having the right hosting is ideal, and while there are plenty of Wix pricing options out there, the branding is the “voice” of your imagery and business.
 Branding tends to run a lot deeper than just a logo and so to make sure you get it right it’s worth investing in the services of a web design agency.

 2. They focus on themselves and not their customers